-Monday 23rd January 2017 will see Milton Keynes celebrate it’s 50th birthday!
+Monday 23rd January 2017 saw Milton Keynes celebrate it’s 50th birthday!

 city town has had an unfair reputation for a number of years.